Kinin-Code-Offical/cloudsqlctl/README.md

 1. Tag a new version: `git tag v0.3.0`
 2. Push the tag: `git push origin v0.3.0`
 3. The workflow will build, test, sign (if configured), and publish artifacts to the [Releases](https://github.com/Kinin-Code-Offical/cloudsqlctl/releases) page.
+4. If a rerun is needed, use the Release workflow `workflow_dispatch` with the tag input.
+5. NPM publish runs on release publication (requires `NPM_TOKEN` secret).

 ## Troubleshooting